Buddhism and the Politics of Identity

 (draft only, no citation)

-[1] Personal concerns and desires to escape individual suffering distract from practice, but they also motive it, in the first place.
+Recent scholars working to apply the insights of modern psychology into the traditional Buddhist practice of liberation encounter a complex tension between what we might call deep truths and superficial needs.[1]
+Personal concerns and desires to escape individual suffering distract from practice, but they also motive it, in the first place.
 The deep truth denies the reality of the desires, but without them there would be no need for truth.
 The deep and the superficial thus stand in an uneasy truce.
 As if sorting out these two were not enough, there is the need elucidated by Nagarjuna[2] to realize their ultimate unity; that is, that the apparent difference between profound and superficial is itself conditioned.

-[3] the juxtaposition of persons with the impersonal play of cause and effect;[4] and the tension between deep hearing and immediate response.[5]
+Scholars wrestle with these problems while exploring the role of ontological emptiness in a psychologically full life;[3] the juxtaposition of persons with the impersonal play of cause and effect;[4] and the tension between deep hearing and immediate response.[5]
 But while most focus on individual psychology, few explore the contribution Buddhism might make to our understanding of the psychology of larger social and political issues.
 Social identity conditions social suffering, just as our individual identities condition our individual sufferings.
 This paper attempts to connect some of these individual and social issues.

 After decades of “identity politics,” many claim that we are now entering an age they describe as “post-ethnicity.”
 In a recent article in the LA Times, for instance, Tim Rutten writes: